On Unified Adaptive Black-Litterman Mean-Variance Portfolio Management

+In covariance matrix estimation, we use $\eta = 0.2$ in Equation~\eqref{eq:EWMA}, so the current rolling-window sample covariance receives weight $1-\eta=0.8$.
+The shrinkage factor $c_- = 0.8$ controls how aggressively the window is shortened after a volatility increase, whereas the expansion factor $c_+ = 1.25$ controls how quickly the window is lengthened after a volatility decrease.

-Exhibits~\ref{fig: Dynamic Sliding Window Size within Fama-French Five-Factor Model} and \ref{fig: Dynamic Sliding Window with Carhart 4 Model} show the account value trajectories of the market-based portfolio\footnote{The market-based portfolio represents equally weighted portfolio with~$w_i=\frac{1}{n}$ for all $i=1, 2, \dots, n=101$.}, static mean-variance (MV) portfolio without BL model, dynamic mean-variance (MV) portfolio without BL model, and the dynamic MV portfolio with dynamic BL, which is generated by dynamic sliding window Algorithm~\ref{algorithm: generating time-varying views}.
-The gray-shaded regions signify the 95\% confidence interval over the account value trajectory generated by Algorithm~\ref{algorithm: generating time-varying views}.
-In the exhibits, the red dots indicate the instance when the window size~$M$ is adjusted.
-Some key performance metrics, summarized in Exhibit~\ref{table: Summary of Trading Performance}, indicate that our Algorithm~\ref{algorithm: generating time-varying views} leads to a promising performance by attaining a lower maximum drawdown to~$21.05\%$ and reaching a higher Sharpe ratio~$SR \approx 1.707$ compared with the market-based~portfolio.
+Figure~\ref{fig: Dynamic Sliding Window Size within Fama-French Five-Factor Model (2013-2023)} shows the portfolio account value trajectories under transaction cost $\mathrm{TC}=0.1\%$ for the market-based portfolio (\texttt{Market-Based Portfolio}),\footnote{ The market-based $1/n$ portfolio represents an equally weighted portfolio over the 100 risky assets, i.e.,~$w_i=\frac{1}{100}$ for all $i=1, 2, \dots, n=100$, with zero residual risk-free allocation. } static mean-variance portfolio without BL model (\texttt{Static MV}), dynamic mean-variance portfolio without BL model (\texttt{Dynamic MV w/o BL}), and the dynamic MV portfolio with dynamic BL (\texttt{Algorithm 1}), which is generated by the adaptive BL--MV Algorithm~\ref{algorithm: generating time-varying views}.
+The gray-shaded region reports a 95\% moving-block bootstrap prediction band for the Algorithm~\ref{algorithm: generating time-varying views} account-value trajectory.
+Specifically, we compute the realized daily returns implied by the Algorithm~\ref{algorithm: generating time-varying views} wealth path, resample these returns in overlapping blocks, construct 1,000 bootstrapped wealth trajectories, and report the 2.5th and 97.5th percentiles at each date.
+The block bootstrap is used only to visualize path uncertainty and does not affect the realized performance metrics reported in Table~\ref{table:Different Transaction Costs (FF5)}.
+In the figure, the red dots indicate the instances when the window size~$M_{t_k}$ is adjusted.